 Serial Analyzer

-Serial Analyzer is a tool for monitoring bi-directional serial data traffic on using a Macintosh.
+Serial Analyzer is a tool for monitoring bi-directional serial data traffic using a Macintosh.
 It requires two serial ports and an adapter board/Cable.
-I have a schematic and PCB layout for a adapter board for standard RS-232 communications.
+I have a schematic and PCB layout for an adapter board for standard RS-232 communications.
 I also have schematics and instructions for an adapter cable for DB-9 RS-232 communications.
-If you need RS-485 or some other protocol you need to design and build your own adapter board/Cable.
-The schematics and layout of the RS-232 adapter board/Cable are available in Capilano Computing’s DesignWorks and Osmond format.
+If you need RS-485 or some other protocol you need to design and build your own adapter board/cable.
+The schematics and layout of the RS-232 adapter board/cable are available in DesignWorks Solution’s DesignWorks schematic capture software and Osmond PCB layout file format.
 See my DesignWorks page here.
 Since Serial Analyzer is a 100% software solution, best results are had with:

 1) A fast computer...